Align$^2$LLaVA: Cascaded Human and Large Language Model Preference Alignment for Multi-modal Instruction Curation: Conclusion

 \section{Conclusion}

 This paper contributes to the advancement of high-quality visual instruction synthesis by introducing a novel filtration pipeline that significantly reduces dataset size.
-Our pipeline sequentially refines instruction quality through alignment with human preferences and large language model (LLM) writing style.
-By applying this pipeline to synthetic data, we demonstrate that the resulting substantially smaller dataset yields performance on par with the full instruction dataset when fine-tuning multimodal large language models (MLLMs).
+Our pipeline sequentially refines instruction quality through alignment with human preferences and LLM writing style.
+By applying this pipeline to synthetic data, we demonstrate that the resulting substantially smaller dataset yields performance on par with the full instruction dataset when fine-tuning MLLMs.
 Our results highlight the potential for improving instruction quality via human-in-the-loop refinement and offer a path towards more efficient MLLM training.

-This is the Appendix for "Align$^2$LLaVA: Cascaded Human and Large Language Model Preference Alignment for Multi-modal Instruction Curation".
-The Appendix is organized as follows: